 Always keep tabs on where your dog is at the hunt site.
 It is okay for him to be out of sight, but you must always have an idea of where the dog is.
 Make sure that other hunters in the area know where your dog is as well.
 This is for everybody's safety.
 Use GPS trackers (here are different costs) or other alternative solutions for this.

 Keeping track of your dog also means knowing his response time.
 The average response time of your dog combined with the distance of the hunted animal will let you know when he needs your assistance.
 Even the most experienced dogs run into trouble on the hunt.

 18. Remember to hydrate

 Keep your dog hydrated at all times, but do not allow him to drink excessive amounts of water at any one time or you risk bloating.
-The best way to do this is have a special dog water bottle which you can easily carry with you and hydrate your dog.
+The best way to do this is to have a special dog water bottle that you can easily carry with you and hydrate your dog.
 You can also reinforce good behavior with small treats, and have a small pouch for those too.

 19. Praise a job well done

 Motivate your dog with praise.
 Hunting dogs enjoy their work, but the number one reason they do this is the same they do everything else – to please their owners, according to research.
 Even the most enthusiastic hunter needs motivation and praise on a long day.

 Also, while praising and petting your gun dog is important, make sure not to incorporate “play” into the hunting environment.
 You need to maintain complete control over your dog at all times while on the hunt; be strict, fair and save the play for home.